Guardian 26 Kids Bike Review

 Child speeding down hill on Guardian 26 inch bike

-If you are familiar with the Guardian brand, be aware that their 26″ bike is only available in their premium AIROS line and is sized for young riders moving up from their 20″ Large bike.
+If you are familiar with the Guardian brand, be aware that their 26″ bike is sized for young riders moving up from their 20″ Large bike.
 The Guardian 24″ is a better fit for kids moving up from their 20″ Small bike.

 Why Guardian Bikes?

 Guardian Bikes are exceptionally designed kids bikes, and are on our short list of the best kids bike brands.
-With lightweight frames and every part of the bike designed to fit with the proportions of kids’ bodies, our fleet of kid bike testers have happily and comfortably been riding Guardian Bikes since before they made a splash on Shark Tank.
+With lightweight frames paired with kid-specific bike parts designed to fit with the proportions of kids’ bodies, our fleet of kid bike testers have happily and comfortably been riding Guardian Bikes since before they made a splash on Shark Tank.

 But within this small pool of exceptional kids bike brands, Guardian Bikes shines for its innovation in safer braking.
 Every Guardian bike features their proprietary SureStop braking system.
 SureStop brakes make braking simpler, faster, safer, and even funner (more fun, we know!)